Toggle: English / Spanish

-- Neurological symptoms such as loss of feeling in the feet or legs, and memory loss
+- Symptoms of nerve damage such as loss of feeling in the feet or legs, and memory loss

-A creamy layer due to chylomicrons in the blood will appear when blood spins in a laboratory machine.
+A creamy layer will appear when blood spins in a laboratory machine.
+This layer is due to chylomicrons in the blood.

 The triglyceride level is extremely high.

 A fat-free, alcohol-free diet is required.
 You may need to stop taking certain medicines that can make symptoms worse.
 Do not stop taking any medicine without first talking to your doctor.
-Conditions, such as diabetes, that can make symptoms worse should be treated and controlled.
+Conditions that can make symptoms worse, such as diabetes, should be treated and controlled.

 Seek immediate medical care if you have abdominal pain or other warning signs of pancreatitis.

-Call for an appointment with your health care provider if you have a personal or family history of high triglyceride levels.
+Call your health care provider if you have a personal or family history of high triglyceride levels.